NorthernMan54/homebridge-alexa/README.md

 9. Installation is now complete, good luck and enjoy.

-# System Availability and Issues
+# Service Availability and Issues

-## Cloud service monitoring ( homebridge.ca )
+## Homebridge cloud service monitoring ( homebridge.ca )

-* Real time monitoring of the cloud service is provided by [Uptime Robot](https://stats.uptimerobot.com/2WmEDHyV6).
+* Real time monitoring of the homebridge.ca cloud service is provided by [Uptime Robot](https://stats.uptimerobot.com/2WmEDHyV6).

-* Operational issue reporting is managed by the [#hap-alexa](https://homebridgeteam.slack.com/messages/hap-alexa/) channel in the Homebridge slack instance.
-And the uptime robot reports events in real time in the [#hap-alexa](https://homebridgeteam.slack.com/messages/hap-alexa/) channel.
+* Operational event reporting and alerting is sent to the [#hap-alexa](https://homebridgeteam.slack.com/messages/hap-alexa/) channel in the Homebridge slack instance, and the uptime robot reports events there in real time.

 ## Raising Issues and Troubleshooting